 No county coroner would delegate his or her responsibility to investigate a death to another agency.
 In the same way, the eye bank cannot delegate its responsibility as the custodian of the gift of eye donation.

 In nearly all cases, the decision to release corneas for recovery is often an easier decision to make.
 The transparent cornea has very little forensic value, and the eye bank’s thorough eye exam and vitreous collection are enough for most pathologists.
-After all, no one will look at more eyes and be able to spot abnormalities than an eye bank recovery technician!
+No one will look at more eyes and be able to spot abnormalities than an eye bank recovery technician.

 In many cases under a “one call” system, there was a tendency for coroners to consider all donations together when they were presented together.
 This does not necessarily fulfill the law’s requirement that each tissue be considered separately, taking into account its impact on determining a cause and manner of death.